Ryan To Unveil Budget Proposal

-Representative PAUL RYAN (Republican, Wisconsin; Chairman, House Budget Committee): Medicare puts a list of plans out there that compete against each other for your business, and seniors pick the plan of their choosing, and then Medicare subsidizes that plan.
+PAUL RYAN: Medicare puts a list of plans out there that compete against each other for your business, and seniors pick the plan of their choosing, and then Medicare subsidizes that plan.
 Doing that saves Medicare.

 NORRIS: Joining us now to talk about the Republican budget is NPR's Scott Horsley.
 And, Scott, whatever else you might say about Congressman Ryan, you can't say that he's timid.

 SCOTT HORSLEY: No. This is a bold plan.
 It attempts to cut trillions of dollars from the federal budget, and, as you say, unlike the debate we've been witnessing for the past few months, which is focused on this narrow piece, the discretionary nondefense spending, this plan does go after the big-ticket items, and that includes Medicare and Medicaid.